 Leukerbad Thermal Spa – Where to soak in the hot springs

 If you visit Leukerbad, the hot springs are one of the main draws.
 And don’t worry, you can soak all you want.
 The water won’t run out, because a mind-blowing 3.9 million litres pour into the various Leukerbad thermal baths each and every day, at a steaming hot temperature of 51°C (124F).

 Even the Romans made use of the thermal springs here, and they were as picky about their spa towns as I am.

-There are three or four public thermal baths (depending on if you include clinics), and a number of hotels have their own thermal spa pools such as our hotel, the lovely Les Sources des Alpes.
+There are three or four public thermal baths (depending on if you include clinics), and a number of hotels have their own thermal spa pools including ours, the lovely Les Sources des Alpes.

 Leukerbad thermal water

-The 65 hot springs of Leukerbad take a 40-year journey to get to Leukerbad.
-Rain falls onto the Majinghorn and Torrenthorn mountains, seeps down some 3000 metres, heats up, then pops out in Leukerbad.
+Before you get into the water, take a minute to learn what you’re stepping into.
+The 65 hot springs of Leukerbad take a 40-year journey to get here.
+Rain falls onto the Majinghorn and Torrenthorn mountains, seeps down some 3000 metres, heats up, then pops out in Leukerbad for your bathing pleasure.

-The bathing complex called the Wallister Alpentherme was our favourite spa and soak destination because of the view of the Alps from the outdoor pools, its attractive indoor pool area, and because of its attached Sauna Village, which is the most extensive sauna complex I’ve ever seen.
+Our favourite Leukerbad thermal baths was a bathing complex called the Walliser Alpentherme or sometime called the Leukerbad Alpentherme.
+Our main spa and thermal bathing destination, it offers a great view of the Alps from the outdoor pool and has an attractive indoor pool area.
+Spa treatments are available and its attached Sauna Village is the most extensive sauna complex I’ve ever seen.